Ben0it-T/trello-card-to-xlsx/README.md

 ## Usage

+Export your card to json
+Run
 ```
 python3 trelloCardToXlsx.py card.json
 ```

 ## Notes

-With a Trello 'free plan' can only export a card to JSON.
+With a Trello 'free plan' we can only export a card to JSON.
 For my personnal use, I wrote this python script to convert a JSON card to an XLSX file (that I can archive to document my projects for example)

 ## Example